autonomousvision/navsim/README.md

 ## Changelog <a name="changelog"></a>
 - **`[2024/04/05]`** **IMPORTANT NOTE**: Please re-download the `competition_test` split.
+  - There has been an issue with the `competition_test` split, so that the Ego-Status information was incorrect.
+Please download the updated files.
+For details see [installation](docs/install.md).
 - **`[2024/04/03]`** NAVSIM v0.4 release
   - Support for test phase frames of competition
   - Download script for trainval